van001/lesscode-fp/README.md

 Normal functor composition only works with functions with single parameter.
 Also applicative allows for the concurrent execution of functions with side-effects without any dependecies.

-Lessocde implements applicative using **$A(...) and accept List as a parameter.
+Lesscode implements applicative using **$A(...) and accept List as a parameter.
 Functions is appplicative composition should accept the same number of parameters.
 The result is again a List.

 ```